aloejhb/catrace/README.md

 ### Prerequisites

 The dependent python packages will automatically be installed by pip.
 Here a few dependent package is highlighted for important features:
-- **CASCADE**: CASCADE is a toolbox by **[Rupprecht et al. 2021]** that translates calcium imaging ΔF/F traces into spiking probabilities or discrete spikes using deep learning models.
+- **Cascade**: Cascade is a toolbox by **[Rupprecht et al. 2021]** that translates calcium imaging ΔF/F traces into spiking probabilities or discrete spikes using deep learning models.
 CaTrace depends on it to deconvolve the ΔF/F time traces.
 - **GLUE**: This is a package by **[Chou et al. 2024]** for manifold capacity analysis.
 The connector to this package will be accessible after the official release of GLUE.

 ### Installation